Princeton-CDH/ppa-django/sphinx-docs/architecture.rst

     :target: _static/ppa-schema-v10.png
     :alt: PPA Databse Schema, version 0.10

-The primary purpose of this database revision was to remove Mezzanine and add Wagtail as the CMS employed by the project.
+The primary purpose of this database revision is to remove Mezzanine and add Wagtail as the CMS employed by the project.
 The pages module represents the various page types (constituting separate Django apps) that are all subclasses of Wagtail's base page model (expanded for detail with one example of the